Top Things to Do in Kyoto

 What’s not allowed

-• Video recording during the ceremony.
+• Video recording is not allowed during the session.

 Additional information